-Similar studies on the correlation analysis between the temperature of the corona and $\Gamma$ are available in the literature.
-From a study of 19 Seyfert galaxies using data from {\it NuSTAR}, \cite{refId0} found no significant correlation between $\rm{kT_{e}}$ and $\Gamma$.
-In contrast, \cite{2019MNRAS.484.2735M} found a positive correlation between $\rm{E_{cut}}$ and $\Gamma$ based on spectral analysis of 18 Seyfert galaxies using data from {\it Swift-XRT} and {\it NuSTAR}.
-The authors suggested that the correlation observed in their sample could result from the systematic uncertainties affecting one of the two parameters or the lack of high-quality data in the soft X-ray regime.
-A few recent studies reported positive correlation between $\rm{E_{cut}}$ and $\Gamma$ \citep{2018ApJ...866..124K,2021MNRAS.506.4960H, Kang_2022}.
-Of these, \cite{2018ApJ...866..124K} analysed a total of 46 Seyfert 1 galaxies, while \cite{2021MNRAS.506.4960H} and \cite{Kang_2022} carried out spectral analysis of 33 and 60 sources, respectively.
 From an analysis of multiple epochs of observations on a source SWIFT J2127.4+5654, \cite{2021MNRAS.502...80K} found a $\Lambda$ shaped pattern.
-According to the authors, up to $\Gamma$ $<$ 2.05, the source showed a steeper-when-hotter behaviour, while beyond $\Gamma$ $>$ 2.05, the source showed a softer-when-cooler behaviour.
-Though \cite{2021MNRAS.502...80K}'s finding is from multiple observations of a single source, we attempted to check the prevalence of such a trend in our sample of sources.
+According to the authors, up to $\Gamma$ $<$ 2.05, the source showed a "steeper-when-hotter" behaviour, while beyond $\Gamma$ $>$ 2.05, the source showed a "softer-when-cooler" behaviour.
+Though the finding of \cite{2021MNRAS.502...80K} is from multiple observations of a single source, we attempted to check the prevalence of such a trend in our sample of sources.
 There are only a few sources in our sample with $\Gamma$ $>$ 2.05, and the statistical test resulted in a negative trend between $\rm{E_{cut}}$ and $\Gamma$.
 However, we could not conclude about the significance of the anti-correlation noticed since very few sources were found in the $\Gamma$ $>$ 2.05 region.
 A systematic and homogeneous analysis of many sources is needed to confirm this finding.